d o public

 Combining color science and practical experience of previous color software projects

-Equipment sales (not) ...
+Equipment Sales (not) ...

 Unlike most consultants, we neither sell nor accept finders' fees on software or hardware.
 All our recommendations are based solely on merit.
 You can buy software or hardware from many sources, including the vendors listed on our Reviews page.